 3. Does a P6 Notice of Coding Override a P45?

 In most cases, a P6 will override a P45.
-Say, for example, an employer has a new starter who joins without a P45 and fills out a starter checklist instead because they are waiting for their P45 from a previous employer, the P6 will override the P45 even if it becomes available at a later date.
+For example, an employer has a new starter who joins without a P45 and fills out a starter checklist instead.
+They would do this because they are waiting for their P45 from a previous employer.
+In this instance, the P6 will override the P45 even if it becomes available at a later date.
 The P6 is issued by HMRC and is generally considered more up to date than a delayed P45.